Gopal564/Gopal564/README.md

 ## A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

--  Passionate about data analytics and finance, eager to explore the convergence of these domains.
+-  Passionate about data science and finance, eager to explore the convergence of these domains.

 -  Combining engineering expertise with analytical skills to derive insights for financial applications.